 24. Attend your sibling’s game and REALLY root for him/her.

-It's the most difficult stroke--you'll certainly get a work out!
+29. Learn how to do the butterfly stroke.
+It’s the most difficult swimming stroke.
+You’ll certainly get a work out!

 31. Decorate your flip flops.

 32. Watch live animal cams from your local zoo–or from any zoo!

 Spoil your pet for a day.
 Give your dog a bath, play ball with him, and take him for a walk.
 Likewise, cuddle your cat, pet your hamster, talk to your bird, etc. Spoil your pet several times over the summer.
 Turn it into a habit.

 34. Lounge on a hammock.
 Better yet, make a hammock first!